betterscientificsoftware/bssw.io/Articles/Blog/2023-10-fear-of-large-codes.md

 However, such a "sandbox reality" has a limited lifetime.
 At some point, the POC will no longer be sufficient to make the "deep" progress expected, and problems of greater complexity need to be studied.
 This is typically the turning point when larger-scale software comes into the picture, and it also marks the time when many graduate students face the "fear of large codes".
-A large code is diametrically opposed to the POC experience: a student now has only partial control; has to work in a team comprising multiple people; has to systematically deal with version control, where even small changes require more work; other developers might change the code "under your feet" requiring the student to constantly update; developers who wrote parts of the code have left and nobody remaining knows the inner workings of some functions; and, finally, the student has to dig deep into the code to understand it because of the lack of documentation.
+A large code is diametrically opposed to the POC experience: a student now has only partial control; has to work in a team comprising multiple people; has to systematically deal with version control, where even small changes require more work; other developers might change the code "under your feet" requiring the student to constantly update; developers who wrote parts of the code may have left and nobody remaining knows the inner workings of some functions; and, finally, the student has to dig deep into the code to understand it because it lacks documentation.
 With all these factors and unknowns playing a role, the fear of facing such a seemingly hard task grows, and with it, the pressure to deliver.

 It is natural to ask at this point: why is this fear of large codes so common?